docxology/cohereants/markdown/02_introduction.md

 - **Resonant Cavity Theory**: Sensilla as frequency-tuned electromagnetic resonators
 - **Piezoelectric Effects**: Microtubule arrays as signal amplifiers and frequency selectors

+These principles are connected to specific numerical routines and validated unit tests; see \cref{sec:mathematical_appendix} for equations and `tests/` mappings.

 ## Empirical Validation Strategy

 All theoretical predictions are implemented in tested computational models that generate quantitative predictions for experimental validation.
 The mathematical framework presented in Section \ref{sec:mathematical_appendix} provides specific equations that can be tested through: